nielsvth/PIconnect/README.rst

     )

-10. Attribute
+11. Attribute
 *******************************************************

 The Attribute class provide an easy way to capture attribute data.
-The Attribute represents a single value that is used to represent a specific piece of information that is part of an Asset or an Event.
+The Attribute represents a single value that is used to represent a specific piece of information that is part of an List or an Event.

 .. code-block:: python